entdec/scribo/docs/import_export.md

 # Importing and exporting

-Scribo allows you to easily import and export sites, if you want to work with the content outside the maintenance.
+Scribo allows you to easily import and export sites, if you want to work with the content outside the web-based maintenance.

 Importing and exporting is done using zip files, which contains one zipped site.
+All content in the zip will be in a folder with the same base-name as the zip.

 ## Meta information
-The zip-files are annotated using zip-comments, which contain meta information encoded as JSON.
+The files in the zip are annotated using json files, which contain meta information encoded.

-You can see the meta information with `unzip -l site_untitled.zip`

-## Using the exported ZIP

-You don't want to completely create a new zip, this way you will lose meta information.
-Instead it's best to update the zip, which is done as follows: `zip -ur site_untitled.zip site_untitled`
+The JSON files have the same name as the normal file name, but start with `._`